zyzshishui/miles/docs/en/advanced/speculative-decoding.md

   2. Specify a broader range for `--sglang-cuda-graph-bs` to avoid batch sizes that trigger CUDA graph padding.
   3. Disable CUDA graph (not recommended due to significant performance loss).
   4. **Notice:** Disabling CUDA graph padding with `--sglang-disable-cuda-graph-padding` is currently ineffective for speculative decoding.
 See [SGLang `cuda_graph_runner.py`](tbd).
-* For debugging, enable slime’s `--debug-rollout-only` flag to isolate rollout behavior from parameter updates or model offloading.
+* For debugging, enable miles’s `--debug-rollout-only` flag to isolate rollout behavior from parameter updates or model offloading.

 ```bash
 # If speculative decoding fails, this can help debug